creativefabrica/vat/README.md

 ```

 > [!NOTE]
-> The `ukvat.Client` struct will cache the auth token needed for the validation requests
+> The `ukvat.Client` struct will cache the auth token needed for the validation requests.
-> To avoid getting `403` responses when validating VATs the client will refresh the token 1 minute before it expires
+> To avoid getting `403` responses when validating VAT numbers, the client will refresh the token 1 minute before it expires

 If you need to hit the sandbox version of the UK VAT API you can use the following option: